halyna-k/Project-TV-Show/levels/level-0.md

 ## Completion criteria

 You have completed level 0 when:
-- [ ] You have a GitHub repository called `Project-TV-Show` which is not a fork of this repo.
+- [V] You have a GitHub repository called `Project-TV-Show` which is not a fork of this repo.
-- [ ] The `index.html` page on your GitHub project contains your name and GitHub username.
+- [V] The `index.html` page on your GitHub project contains your name and GitHub username.
-- [ ] Your project is deployed to Netlify at `cyf-USERNAME-tv.netlify.app`.
+- [V] Your project is deployed to Netlify at `cyf-USERNAME-tv.netlify.app`.
-- [ ] Your deployed project has your name and GitHub username in its title.
+- [V] Your deployed project has your name and GitHub username in its title.